HTTPArchive/almanac.httparchive.org/src/content/en/2021/pwa.md

 Here are some usage stats for some most popular notification-related APIs:

-Pages subscribe to notifications via the <a hreflang="en" href="https://developer.mozilla.org/en-US/docs/Web/API/PushManager">PushManager</a> interface of the <a hreflang="en" href="https://developer.mozilla.org/en-US/docs/Web/API/Push_API">Push API</a>, which is accessed via the `pushManager` property of the <a hreflang="en" href="https://developer.mozilla.org/en-US/docs/Web/API/ServiceWorkerRegistration">ServiceWorkerRegistration interface</a>.
+Pages subscribe to notifications via the [PushManager](https://developer.mozilla.org/en-US/docs/Web/API/PushManager) interface of the [Push API](https://developer.mozilla.org/en-US/docs/Web/API/Push_API), which is accessed via the `pushManager` property of the [ServiceWorkerRegistration interface](https://developer.mozilla.org/en-US/docs/Web/API/ServiceWorkerRegistration).
 It's used by 44.14% of desktop and 45.09% of mobile PWAs.

 {{ figure_markup(
-  caption="Percent of mobile sites with service workers that some method of the pushManager property", content="45.09%", classes="big-number", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTHHnqNdpRUjoeTfsN9_irK57PvZn_Q2X842RLl-RL4ibWmZFvO-S1x35PjVE3-xUlHFS_Zurd22rOq/pubchart?oid=1163792530&format=interactive",
+  caption="Percent of mobile sites with service workers that some method of the `pushManager` property", content="45.09%", classes="big-number", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTHHnqNdpRUjoeTfsN9_irK57PvZn_Q2X842RLl-RL4ibWmZFvO-S1x35PjVE3-xUlHFS_Zurd22rOq/pubchart?oid=1163792530&format=interactive",